ScottCalcalas/XZDBfunction/README.md

 chmod +x something.command
 ```

-After those steps, Double-click the file can run it.
+After those steps, Double-click the file can luanch the website browser application.

 #### A3.
 Update local R script (For Borden Lab at Northwestern University)